-By participating in ideaSpark, students will develop computer science and 21st century skills.
-As students return each semester, they will continue to gain a deeper understanding and mastery of these skills – plus, how to apply them to creating technologies as a team.
-Our mentors track student progress during each session and project, while Bold Idea maintains student growth over multiple semesters.
+By participating in Creative Computing and ideaSpark, students will develop computer science and 21st-century skills.
+As students return each semester, they will continue to gain a deeper understanding and mastery of these skills, plus how to apply them to create technologies as a team.
+Our mentors track student progress during each session and project, while Bold Idea keeps track of student growth over multiple semesters.

 Does my child need to have any prior knowledge of coding?

-No prior experience in coding is required to participate in ideaSpark.
+No prior experience in coding is required to participate in Creative Computing or ideaSpark.

 How do you teach computer science?

 We use a project-based learning model that gives students hands-on experience applying coding concepts and computational thinking.
 Every two students are paired with a supportive and trained mentor.
+We call this collaboration pair programming.
 With support from mentors, students follow a process when working on their creative projects that includes discovery, ideation, prototyping, testing and sharing.

 Who are the team mentors?

 Volunteer mentors guide student learning, sitting with teams as they learn and code together.
 They get excited about their successes and are invested in a student’s development.
-Many have a technical background as professional coders, while others are students from area universities like UT Dallas.
-Bold Idea conducts a thorough background check, training and coaching for all mentors that we thoughtfully pair with student teams.
+Many have a technical background as professional coders while others are students from area universities, like UT Dallas.
+Bold Idea conducts a thorough background check as well as training and coaching sessions for all mentors that we thoughtfully pair with student teams.

 From our experience, students learn best on a team with supportive mentors.
 They are encouraged to help their team members as they learn together and share equal participation in team projects.
 As a result, students are better able to problem solve, collaborate and communicate in a small group environment.